jbeanru/GetData_Project/CodeBook.md

     4. Label the data set with descriptive variable names appropriately.

-    5. Create a tidy data set with the average of each variable for each activity and each subject, from the data set in step 4.
+    5. Create a tidy data set with the average of each variable for each activity and each subject, from the result data set in step 4.

+    6. Save the tidy data set to TidyData.txt.

 An R script file, run_analysis.R is responsible for getting the data, doing the transformations, and generate the TidyData.txt.
 See: